Iris Energy Limited Investors: Please Contact The Portnoy Law Firm To Recover Your Losses. December 6, 2024 Deadline To File Lead Plaintiff Motion

 (MENAFN- GlobeNewsWire - Nasdaq) Investors can contact the law firm at no cost to learn more about recovering their losses

-LOS ANGELES, Nov.
-27, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Iris energy Limited Investors ("Iris Energy Limited" or the "Company") (NASDAQ: IREN) investors of a class action representing investors that bought securities between June 20, 2023 and July 11, 2024 , inclusive (the "Class Period").
-Iris Energy Limited investors have until December 6, 2024 to file a lead plaintiff motion.
+LOS ANGELES, Dec.
+02, 2024 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Iris energy Limited ("Iris Energy" or the "Company") (NASDAQ: IREN) investors of a class action representing investors that bought securities between June 20, 2023 and July 11, 2024 , inclusive (the "Class Period").
+Iris Energy investors have until December 6, 2024 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy , by phone 310-692-8883 or email : ..., to discuss their legal rights, or click here to join the case.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.

+Iris Energy has positioned itself as a“leading next-generation data center business powering the future of Bitcoin, AI, and beyond.”

-The lawsuit alleges that during the Class Period, the defendants made false or misleading statements and failed to disclose important information, specifically: (1) they exaggerated Iris Energy's potential in data centers and high-performance computing, largely due to significant issues at its site in Childress County, Texas; and (2) consequently, their statements about the company's business, operations, and future prospects were materially inaccurate and lacked a reasonable basis.
-When the actual information became known, the lawsuit claims investors experienced losses.
+The class action lawsuit against Iris Energy claims that the defendants, during the Class Period, made false or misleading statements and/or failed to disclose that the company had exaggerated its prospects related to data centers and high-performance computing.
+This was primarily due to significant issues at Iris Energy's site in Childress County, Texas.

+Additionally, the lawsuit asserts that on July 11, 2024, Culper Research published a report titled“Iris Energy Ltd (IREN): A Prius at the Grand Prix.”
+Following the release of this report, Iris Energy's stock price reportedly dropped by over 15%, as noted in the complaint.

 Please visit our website to review more information and submit your transaction information.